Tenza/configurations/ArchLinux Installation/4 - Installations.md

 pacman -S expect
 </pre>

-Replace the Cryfs password and apropriate directories, create and set the mount script.
+Replace the Cryfs password and appropriate directories, create and set the mount script.
-Note that this is a `#!/usr/bin/expect` script, and it is a common practice to add the `ext` extention.
+Note that this is a `#!/usr/bin/expect` script, and it is a common practice to add the `ext` extension.

 <pre>
 nano /home/filipe/Scripts/CryfsMount.ext